rsyncOSX/RsyncUIBuilt/content/post/dataflow.md

 date = "2024-02-22"
-title =  "Dataflow in RsyncUI" tags = ["dataflow"] categories = ["dataflow"] lastmod = "2024-02-22"
+title =  "Dataflow in RsyncUI" tags = ["dataflow"] categories = ["dataflow, swiftdata, JSON"] lastmod = "2024-02-22"
 +++
 The flow and handling of data are slightly different in the JSON-file vs SwiftData version.
 Using SwiftData in RsyncUI is a test project for learning about SwiftData and check out if SwiftData and RsyncUI is a good match.
 From Apple Developement Documentations quote Apple: *"Combining Core Data’s proven persistence technology and Swift’s modern concurrency features, SwiftData enables you to add persistence to your app quickly, with minimal code and no external dependencies."*.
 There are *three files* saved to storage: tasks, log records and user settings.

-## JSON
+# JSON as Storage

 All files are saved as JSON files and `Combine` is utilized to read and save data.
 JSON files are *encoded* before a write operation and *decoded* when read from storage.
 The encode and decode is requiered to represent JSON data as internal data within RsyncUI.
 Both reading data and saving data to JSON-files are explict actions in code.
 When RsyncUI starts it reads *user configuration* and *data about tasks for the default profile*.
 The object holding data about tasks is an `@Observable` object created when RsyncUI starts.